Skip to main content

 Turn on Plan mode and send your prompt

 Toggle Plan by the composer, then describe what you want.
-Mythos opens a short questionnaire.
+Mythos starts the planning session without starting a Build.

 2